faceyspacey/jest-redux-snap/README.md

 *Jest Redux Snap* solves a core problem with testing Redux apps: keeping your components up to date as you take snapshots of them.

-It lets you think of the area of your application that you're focusing on as an `app` object, which you can call `app.snap()` on any time you want, all while staying up to date with your Redux store.
+It lets you think of the area of your application that you're writing tests for as an `app` object, which you can call `app.snap()` on any time you want, all while staying up to date with your Redux store.